WHEN THE CLIENT IS IN JAPAN

 Routing principle: If the client is physically in Japan, start with the concierge or entourage question.
 If the client is abroad, start with proxy, sourcing, private buyer, compliance, or logistics instead.

-Use this parent hub when the support need is human, local, and time-bound.
+Use this parent support path when the support need is human, local, and time-bound.

 Shopping day design

-The client needs a route through boutiques, resale shops, vintage districts, flea markets, galleries, dealers, or craft districts.
+The client needs a route through boutiques, resale shops, vintage districts, flea markets, galleries, dealers, craft districts, or category-specific shopping corridors.

 Interpretation and etiquette